Transductive Information Maximization For Few-Shot Learning: Introduction

 \subsection{Related work}

-In a very recent line of work, {\em transductive} inference has emerged as an appealing approach to tackling few-shot tasks \cite{dhillon2019baseline, can, kim2019edge,liu2018learning,team, nichol2018firstorder, prototype, Laplacian}, showing performance improvements over {\em inductive} inference.
-In the transductive setting\footnote{Transductive few-shot inference is not to be confused with semi-supervised few-shot learning \cite{tiered_imagenet}.
+\textbf{Transductive inference:} In a recent line of work, {\em transductive} inference has emerged as an appealing approach to tackling few-shot tasks \cite{dhillon2019baseline, can, kim2019edge,liu2018learning,team, nichol2018firstorder, prototype, Laplacian}, showing performance improvements over {\em inductive} inference.
+In the transductive setting\footnote{Transductive few-shot inference is not to be confused with semi-supervised few-shot learning \cite{tiered_imagenet, paper_to_please_R1}.
 The latter uses extra unlabeled data during meta-training.
-Transductive inference has access to exactly the same training/testing data as its inductive counterpart, while leveraging the information shared by unlabeled samples.}, the model classifies the unlabeled query examples of a given few-shot task at once, instead of one sample at a time as in inductive methods.
+Transductive inference has access to exactly the same training/testing data as its inductive counterpart.}, the model classifies the unlabeled query examples of a single few-shot task at once, instead of one sample at a time as in inductive methods.
 These recent experimental observations in few-shot learning are consistent with established facts in classical transductive inference \cite{vapnik1999overview,joachim99,z2004learning}, which is well-known to outperform inductive methods on small training sets.
 While \cite{nichol2018firstorder} used information of unlabeled query samples via batch normalization, the authors of \cite{liu2018learning} were the first to model explicitly transductive inference in few-shot learning.
-Inspired by popular label propagation concepts \cite{z2004learning}, they built a meta-learning framework that learns to propagate labels from labeled to unlabeled instances via a graph.
+Inspired by popular label-propagation concepts \cite{z2004learning}, they built a meta-learning framework that learns to propagate labels from labeled to unlabeled instances via a graph.
 The meta-learning transductive method in \cite{can} used attention mechanisms to propagate labels to unlabeled query samples.
-More closely related to our work, the very recent transductive inference of Dhillion et al \cite{dhillon2019baseline} minimizes the entropy of network predictions at unlabeled query samples, reporting competitive few-shot performances, while using standard cross-entropy training on base classes.
-Its competitive performances are in line with several recent inductive baselines \cite{closer_look,simpleshot,tian2020rethinking} reporting that standard cross-entropy training for the base classes matches or exceeds the performances of more sophisticated meta-learning procedures.
-The performance of \cite{dhillon2019baseline} is in line with established results in the context of semi-supervised learning, where entropy minimization is widely used \cite{grandvalet2005semi,miyato2018virtual,berthelot2019mixmatch}.
+More closely related to our work, the recent transductive inference of Dhillion et al. \cite{dhillon2019baseline} minimizes the entropy of the network softmax predictions at unlabeled query samples, reporting competitive few-shot performances, while using standard cross-entropy training on the base classes.
+The competitive performance of \cite{dhillon2019baseline} is in line with several recent inductive baselines \cite{closer_look,simpleshot,tian2020rethinking}, which reported that standard cross-entropy training for the base classes matches or exceeds the performances of more sophisticated meta-learning procedures.
+Also, the performance of \cite{dhillon2019baseline} is in line with established results in the context of semi-supervised learning, where entropy minimization is widely used \cite{grandvalet2005semi,miyato2018virtual,berthelot2019mixmatch}.
 It is worth noting that the inference runtimes of transductive methods are, typically, much higher than their inductive counterparts.
 For, instance, the authors of \cite{dhillon2019baseline} fine-tune all the parameters of a deep network during inference, which is several orders of magnitude slower than inductive methods such as ProtoNet \cite{prototypical_nets}.
-Also, based on matrix inversion, the transductive inference in \cite{liu2018learning} has a complexity that is cubic in the number of query samples. \\
+Also, based on matrix inversion, the transductive inference in \cite{liu2018learning} has a complexity that is cubic in the number of query samples.